ErpNetDocs/tech/modules/logistics/wms/wms-worker/system-requirements.md

 9. Press Execute

-You have executed your first order!
+You have successfully executed a warehouse order with your device!